SidelineCory24/sideprojects/codechallenges/metaphase/readme.md

 ### Build Requirements:
 1. Latest version of Google Chrome
-2. Open the "index.html" file
+2. Open the "/your/file/location/index.html" file in Google Chrome
 3. Click the search button